Hospital Cold Room Cleaning

 #Detail of The Problem

-Freezer cold rooms used to store food are cooled to very low temperatures to preserve food and prevent growth of bacteria and mould.
-Due to opening of doors when entering rooms moisture levels can reach condensation point leading to slow build-up of ice, mould and other microbial contaminants. .
+Freezer cold rooms used to store food are cooled to very low temperatures to preserve food and prevent the growth of bacteria and mould.
+Due to the opening of doors when entering rooms moisture levels can reach condensation point leading to slow build-up of ice, mould and other microbial contaminants.

 Certain bacteria and moulds can survive cold temperatures and appropriate cleaning methodologies at regular intervals can significantly reduce microbial contamination risk in cold rooms.
 Clean cooling coils are more efficient and require less energy consumption and regular maintenance can save energy costs.